My Lords, I must make the usual announcement. If there is a Division in the Chamber, we must adjourn and resume after 10 minutes.

 My Lords, in this group we have Amendment 10, which I think takes the debate a little further forward.
 The noble Baroness, Lady Featherstone, made the case very well about the immediacy of the problem that now faces the Government and how they make progress with a company which has given a profits warning and has had to raise funding.
 Although it says that it might have access to many billions of pounds in borrowings and other things, it obviously raises questions of an order similar to those in the Carillion episode of a few months ago.
 I look forward to the Minister’s response on that, which I hope will cover the question of whether the Crown’s official involved in checking out companies that have major contracts with the Government has considered its longer-term prospects, making sure that any contracts placed with that company are satisfactorily secured in terms of delivery.

 Our amendment fits in very neatly with this, at least in the sense that the reality of an administration is that it is a failure not only of the operations but of the possible costs.
 Like the noble Baroness, Lady Featherstone, and the noble Lord, Lord Teverson, we do not wish to see those costs passed on to the consumer.
 However, it also raises wider questions about what is going on here.
 In a sense, this is relatively familiar territory in that the Government are achieving a social objective using private sector activities.
 As was said in the other place only this afternoon, this is not new to Governments; Governments of all shapes have for the last 20 years or so increasingly used the private sector.
 Indeed, it is a long and distinguished history: Governments do not do very much on the ground in terms of buildings or roads.
 They may well carry responsibility for them and pay for them but the physical work is done by others.
 Outsourcing can deliver benefits.
-However, at a time when margins are being decreased and there is a bit more concern about whether or not these companies will be able to survive, we have to be very careful in what we do.
+However, at a time when margins are being decreased and there is a bit more concern about whether these companies will be able to survive, we have to be very careful in what we do.

 The thinking behind Amendment 10 concerns not just the mechanics of what happens in a default but whether the Government can think a bit more widely about how the company operates.
 Obviously, the new company, the DCC, is crucial to the delivery of the SMETS 2 programme.
 It is wholly owned by Capita; it has a ring-fenced arrangement with Capita but is nevertheless entirely under the control of that company.
 Although there are independents on the board, and everything else, do the Government really feel that that is sufficient at a time when so much is riding on it?
 We are talking about £8 billion worth of investment and work going forward, and everything that we have said this afternoon in relation to the future of our energy policies and initiatives and to consumer interests is certainly part of the whole operation.